Can You Freeze Coffee?

 Key Takeaways

-- Coffee beans are best fresh, but freezing can preserve quality when you cannot use them quickly.
+- Coffee beans are best fresh (learn about how long coffee stays fresh), but freezing can preserve quality when you cannot use them quickly.

 - Brewed coffee can be frozen into ice cubes for iced coffee drinks without dilution.